This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 Balancing work and personal life

 The Court recognises the need to balance the operational needs of the Court and the personal lives of staff.
-Its employment arrangements provide for general and individual flexible working arrangements, including flex time, time off in lieu, part-time work, working from home opportunities, purchased leave, maternity, adoption, fostering and supporting partner's leave, salary sacrifice arrangements and paid time off work over Christmas and the New Year.
+Its employment arrangements provide for general and individual flexible working arrangements, including flex time, time off in lieu, part-time work, working from home opportunities, purchased leave, maternity, adoption, fostering and supporting partner's leave, salary sacrifice arrangements and paid time off work over Christmas and New Year.

 A safe and healthy work environment